• Home

 "In the Cibao, where the gold mines were, every person of fourteen years of age or upward was to pay a large hawk's bell of gold dust; all others were each to pay twenty-five pounds of cotton.
 Whenever an Indian delivered his tribute, he was to receive a brass or copper token which he must wear about his neck as proof that he had made his payment; any Indian found without such a token was to be punished."

-Rather than abiding by Ferdinand and Isabella's call for light punishment, Ferdinand Columbus cut off both hands of those without tokens, and then let them bleed to death.
+Rather than abiding by his sponsors', Ferdinand and Isabella, call for light punishment, Ferdinand Columbus cut off both hands of those without tokens, and then let them bleed to death.
 An estimated 10,000 people in Haiti and the Dominican Republic died this way.
 Thousands of natives committed suicide by poison to escape this fate.

 During his seven years of barbarity, Columbus simultaneously rewarded his Catholic sponsors, the Catholic monarchs, by naming one Caribbean island after the other after saints.
 Columbus somehow rationalized slavery as his God given right.
 An entry in Columbus’s journal from September 1498 reads: